RosePoolStaking/stakepool/README.md

-# ROSE Pool by White Rose Staking
+# White Rose Staking Pool

 We believe in ₳D₳ and like to support the decentralization